vinaykurakula07/DevOps-Training/README.md

-# DevOps-WebApp project integrated with CI model
+# DevOps-WebApp project integrated with CI model integrated with jenkins
 # Added more lines of code
 -------------------------------
 DevOps-WebApp for maven web app projects